gophergala2016/dbservice/README.md

 Sql generation
 --------------

 After request parameters are validated, they are used in sql template to generate sql request.
+Template should be in `sql/<route_name>.sql` file.
 Example of sql template:

 ```
 select * from products where id={{.id}}